-Shareholders of record of the Company's Common Stock (the "Common Stock"), at the close of business on February 14, 2020 (the "Record Date"), are entitled to receive notice of and to vote at the Annual Meeting or any adjournments thereof.
-On the Record Date, the Company had outstanding 4,943,186 shares entitled to vote at the Annual Meeting.
+Shareholders of record of the Company's Common Stock, par value \$1.00 per share (the "Common Stock"), at the close of business on March 31, 2021 (the "Record Date"), are entitled to receive notice of and to vote at the Annual Meeting or any adjournments thereof.
+On the Record Date, the Company had outstanding 4,878,557 shares entitled to vote at the Annual Meeting.
 A majority of the outstanding shares constitutes a quorum.
-Except in the election of directors, each share of Common Stock entitles the holder thereof to one vote on each matter presented at the Annual Meeting for shareholder approval.
-Except in the election of directors, action on a matter is approved if the votes cast in favor of the action exceed the votes cast opposing the action.
-Abstentions, which include broker non-votes, are counted for purposes of determining a quorum, but are otherwise not counted and have no effect on the outcome of the matters to be voted upon.
-The election of directors is subject to cumulative voting procedures, as further described in this Proxy statement.
+Each share of Common Stock entitles the holder thereof to one vote on each matter presented at the Annual Meeting for shareholder approval.
+Directors are elected by a plurality of the votes cast by the shares entitled to vote in the election at a meeting at which a quorum is present.
+Actions on all other matters are approved if the votes cast in favor of the action exceed the votes cast opposing the action.
+Abstentions, which include broker non-votes, or votes withheld from a nominee for the Board of Directors, are counted for purposes of determining a quorum, but are otherwise not counted and have no effect on the outcome of the matters to be voted upon.

 Any person giving a Proxy has the right to revoke it at any time before it is exercised.
-A shareholder may revoke his or her Proxy (1) by revoking it in person at the Annual Meeting, (2) by written notification to the Secretary of the Company which is received prior to the exercise of the Proxy, or (3) by a subsequent Proxy presented to the Company prior to the exercise of the Proxy.
+A shareholder may revoke his or her Proxy (1) by revoking it in person at the Annual Meeting, (2) by written notification to the Secretary of the Company which is received prior to the exercise of the Proxy, or (3) by a subsequent Proxy presented to the Secretary of the Company prior to the exercise of the Proxy.
 All properly executed Proxies, if not revoked, will be voted as directed.
-If the shareholder does not direct to the contrary, the shares will be voted "FOR" the nominees listed in Item 1 and "FOR" Items 2 and 3 described in the Notice of Annual Meeting of Shareholders.
-Solicitation of Proxies will be primarily by mail.
-Officers, directors, and employees of The Peoples Bank (hereinafter referred to as the "Bank") also may solicit Proxies personally.
-The Company will reimburse brokers and other persons holding shares in their names, or in the names of nominees, for the expense of transmitting Proxy materials.
-The cost of soliciting Proxies will be borne by the Company.
+If the shareholder does not direct to the contrary, the shares will be voted "FOR" the nominees listed in Item 1 and "FOR" Item 2 described in the Notice of Annual Meeting of Shareholders.